 Sometimes users have specific needs under institutional or state requirement.
 For instance, occasionally data needs to be completely destroyed after its intended use.
 In many cases (e.g. when a customer stops paying for an account, downgrades to a different account plan, etc.), data is retired and locked away rather than actually destroyed.
 In most cases this makes the loss retrievable in the event of a mistake.
 We can, however, comply with a request for total data destruction; you just need to let us know.
 See our section below (Section 4) for more information on data destruction.

 Our site contains links to other sites that are not owned or controlled by Alchemer.
 Please be aware that we, Alchemer, are not responsible for the privacy practices of such other sites.
 We encourage you to be aware when you leave our site and to read the privacy statements of each and every website that collects personally identifiable information.

 Who we share or disclose information to

-In the event that we need to share or disclose information, we maintain accountability for your data in accordance with the onward transfer principles of the Privacy Shield Framework.
+Due to recent European court rulings which have invalidated the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks, Alchemer has elected to end our participation in the Privacy Shield Framework.
+Please see our blog post detailing the (non)-impact to Alchemer customers.
+To that end, in the event that we need to share or disclose information, we still maintain accountability for your data in accordance with the onward transfer principles of the Privacy Shield Framework.
 We do not share information with any third parties except under the following very limited circumstances with the following protections:

 2. As Customers and Respondents Choose: We may share or otherwise use your Customer Information as you choose, and we may share Respondent Information as both you and the Survey Respondent choose.
 For example, if you choose to have an email action send a copy of the survey response to the survey creator, survey respondent, and/or a third party.